citp/privacy-policy-historical/g/go/goa/goanimate4schools.com.md

 User-Generated Content
 Third-Party Links
 Security
 Rights to Review, Delete, and Control Our Use of Students’ Personal Information
+State-Specific Information for Users in the United States - Connecticut (CT)
 Users Outside the United States
 Contact Us
 Changes to this COPPA Policy